act-rules/act-rules.github.io/_drafts/SC1-3-1-p-as-heading.md

 - It contains non-empty text
 - It has one or more sibling `p` elements after it
 - It does not contain a text paragraph (see definition)
+- It does not have a role attribute

 ### Step 1: Differing style